Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Psychiatric Nursing Job Outlook

-Although the BLS does not provide industry-specific data for Psychiatric Nursing, they do report that employment of nurse practitioners is expected to increase 26 percent by 2028.
+Although the BLS does not provide industry-specific data for Psychiatric Nursing, they do report that the employment of Nurse Practitioners is expected to increase by 40 percent by 2031.
 This expected growth is much higher than the average for all other occupations.

 The BLS has also identified several key factors for this acceleration, including an increased emphasis on preventive care and a greater demand for healthcare services from the aging population.